-[Name of defendant] claims that [his/her/its] conduct was lawful because [name of plaintiff] was unable to perform an essential job duty, even with reasonable accommodations.
 In deciding whether a job duty is essential, you may consider, among other factors, the following:

 - a.
 Whether the reason the job exists is to perform that duty; - b.
-The limited number of employees available who can perform that duty; - c.
+Whether there is a limited number of employees available who can perform that duty; - c.
 Whether the job duty is highly specialized so that the person currently holding the position was hired for his or her expertise or ability to perform the particular duty.